 A number of years ago on an amazing bike trip along the Dalmatian Coast of Croatia, we came across so much at the side of the roads.
 Particularly endearing were the little ladies selling dried figs or nuts or other homemade goodies.
 A dear memory we will hold tight to until we can go back, cycle the roads again, and buy fruits and nuts from all we come across!
 This is a perfect example of how learning a new language, even just a few basic phrases can open doors and help you connect with locals as you travel.

-Pathway into the Forest in Maine
+Pathway into the Forest in Ushuaia

 Korean War Memorial, South Korea